 The psychological effects we may experience following our involvement in an unexpected event can vary for all of us.
 Our uniqueness extends to our ability to cope and manage with our own experiences as the individual injured – or who has suffered a significant medical emergency – or as a known loved one or witness.
 Continue reading “Managing the After-Effects of Trauma” »

-With the huge number of personnel currently being displaced from active service, there is an opportunity to open up to discussion the challenges these times bring for the servicemen or women – and the family unit Continue reading “Military Personnel and the Challenges of Resettlement” »
+With a huge number of personnel being displaced from active service, there is an opportunity to open up to discussion the challenges these times bring for the servicemen or women – and the family unit.
+Continue reading “Military Personnel and the Challenges of Resettlement” »

 PTSD is anything but a ‘weakness’.